eagle-io/docs/source/topics/alarms_and_notifications/index.rst

 |

 .. note::
 	Users require *subscribe notifications* permission to subscribe to Nodes.
-See :ref:`User roles <management-security-userroles>` for full details about configuring Workspace User roles and assigned permissions.
+See :ref:`User roles <management-security-userroles>` for full details about configuring Workspace User roles and assigning permissions.